-We at Tom's Guide have tested and reviewed three of these Fire TV devices (our Fire TV Stick Lite review is incoming), and while one is arguably the best for the buck, they're all at least worth considering — especially for dedicated Amazon Prime subscribers.
+We at Tom's Guide have tested and reviewed all of these Fire TV devices (including the newly-updated Fire TV Stick 2020), and while one is arguably the best for the buck, they're all at least worth considering — especially for dedicated Amazon Prime subscribers.

 In terms of content (not to be confused with streaming quality), the Fire Sticks and Cube all offer the same programming and apps.
 And since budgets are getting tighter and we're all looking for more to stream, Amazon just added a Free tab to the top of the Fire TV interface, that collects stuff you don't need to pay to watch.
 This feature is live as of the time of publishing, as I just found it on my Fire TV Cube.

 An Amazon Fire TV Stick or Cube can be a tremendously useful investment, especially if you're stuck inside for an extended period of time.
 Not only can you watch TV and movies from Amazon, but you can also download a variety of other streaming apps, control your smart home with Alexa functionality and perhaps even enjoy a few decent games.